 - The most important research gaps in AI that must be addressed to advance this field and benefit the public;

-- The specific steps that could be taken by the federal government, research institutes, universities, and philanthropies to encourage multi-disciplinary AI research;
+- The specific steps that the federal government could take, research institutes, universities, and philanthropies to encourage multi-disciplinary AI research;

 - Specific training data sets that can accelerate the development of AI and its application;